 Not only does this help us know what everyone is up to, but we can often collaboratively figure out solutions to problems to unblock issues for each other.
 These meetings are deliberately kept as short as possible.
-We can get round 10 people normally in the space of 10mins.
+We can get around 10 people normally in the space of 10mins.
 Anything that requires more discussion gets discussed after the call with the relevant individuals.

 To do this we use Microsoft Teams.
-Every day at 9:30 we dial in to a call no matter where we are based.
+Every day at 9:30 we dial into a call no matter where we are based.
 We regularly have people located in the Tower Building, in the Fulton Building, at home and even those that are on their way into the office.
-Teams provides an excellent way to not only hear, but also to see each other as well.
+Teams provides an excellent way to not only hear but also to see each other as well.
 As the potential for isolation starts to rise, this will become more important to see other people.

 Communication throughout the day

-Throughout the day there will be many times that you just want to ask a quick question of one person, or harness the collective knowledge of the team.
+Throughout the day there will be many times that you just want to ask a quick question of one person or harness the collective knowledge of the team.
 Using “chat” is a powerful way to leave messages for each other without having to disturb the flow of the day.
 People can respond when they need to and others can dip in and out to keep abreast of what is going on.
 Our tool of choice for this is Slack.
 We use this because of its advanced chat interface, but also because we regularly collaborate with external agencies as well as colleagues from across the Higher Education sector.
 As this is a freely available tool and therefore with no formal data processing agreement with the suppliers, we have strict rules around the content that can be posted in this tool (e.g. no personal or confidential information).
 Whilst not as advanced, Teams also provides a similar type of experience.

 Planning and recording work

-A common drawback of remote working in the past is ensuring that staff not only know what work needs completed, but also ensuring that the work is being completed in a timely manner.
+A common drawback of remote working in the past is ensuring that staff not only know what work needs completed but also ensuring that the work is being completed in a timely manner.
 We have several solutions for this.